-(Mimetic theory, deconstruction, conspiracy theory, philosophical anthropology, philosophy and literature, philosophy of science, philosophy of religion) Dr Chris Fleming is Senior Lecturer in the School of Humanities and Communication Arts and a Member of the Writing and Society Research Centre.
-He has written in the areas of phenomenology, philosophical anthropology, deconstruction, and the philosophy of science.
-His work has appeared in journals such as Parallax, Anthropological Quarterly, Public Understanding of Science, and Body & Society.
-His book, René Girard: Violence and Mimesis, Does Religion Cause Violence?, and Modern Conspiracy: The Importance of Being Paranoid.
+(Mimetic theory, deconstruction, conspiracy theory, philosophical anthropology, philosophy and literature, philosophy of science, philosophy of religion) Dr Chris Fleming is Associate Professor in the School of Humanities and Communication Arts and a Member of the Writing and Society Research Centre.
+He has written in the areas of phenomenology, philosophical anthropology, mimetic theory, deconstruction, and the philosophy of science.
+His work has appeared in journals such as Philosophy and Social Criticism, Parallax, Anthropological Quarterly, Public Understanding of Science, and Body & Society, and his books include René Girard: Violence and Mimesis, Does Religion Cause Violence?, and Modern Conspiracy: The Importance of Being Paranoid.
 He an editor of the Bloomsbury series Violence, Desire, and the Sacred, and is the translator of René Girard and Raymund Schwager: Correspondence 1974-1991.

 John Hadley is Research Lecturer in Philosophy in the School of Humanities and Communication Arts at Western Sydney University.
 He was formerly a lecturer in philosophy in the School of Humanities and Social Sciences, and Lecturer in Communication Ethics in the School of Communication, Charles Sturt University.
 During his PhD candidature at the University of Sydney, John lectured in the philosophy department and was a guest lecturer for USYD Laboratory Animal Services.
 He has published on a wide range of topics in animal and environmental ethics, including recent papers on assisting wild animals in need, animal rights extremism, the reporting of animal research in the media, and the ethical limits of veterinary expenditure.
 He has refereed for journals such as Journal of Applied Philosophy, Journal of Value Inquiry, Social Theory and Practice, Political Studies, Environmental Values, and Environmental Philosophy.